OLIVE: Oblivious Federated Learning on Trusted Execution Environment against the risk of sparsification: Proposed System

 \subsection{Scenario}

-Our scenario is a typical FL setting with a single server and clients.
-The server is responsible for orchestrating the training process, aggregating parameters, updating the global model, selecting clients for each training round, and validating the quality of the model.
-The server can be placed in a public or private environment; however it is assumed to have a TEE capable of RA (e.g., Intel SGX).
-The clients have sensitive training dataset in their local edge devices.
+We target a typical FL scenario with a single server and clients using identical format data (i.e., horizontal FL).
+The server is responsible for training orchestration, aggregating parameters, updating the global model, selecting clients for each training round, and validating model quality.
+The server-side machine is assumed to be placed in a public or private environment \cite{zhang2021citadel, hunt2018chiron} and is equipped with a TEE capable of RA (e.g., Intel SGX).